alexfdez1010/chess_flashcards/README.md

 ### Script

 The script will take two mandatory parameters (the route to the input pgn and name of the deck to generate).
 There are several optional parameters.
-You can check this parameters in the help of the program.
+You can check these parameters in the help of the program.

 ```
 usage: chess_flashcards.py [-h] [--start_move START_MOVE] [--end_move END_MOVE] [--is_black] [--verbose] [--color_light_squares COLOR_LIGHT_SQUARES]